Game Writing SIG Arcjam 2025: how Arcweave empowered 120 creators to ship narrative games in 72 hours

 Positive community reaction

-Another highlight was the enthusiastic response from the writers community, beyond the jam itself.
+Another highlight was the enthusiastic reception Arcweave had in the writers community.

 Many participants took to LinkedIn and other platforms to share their finished games, talk about their experience, and reflect on what they enjoyed about working in Arcweave and participating in the jam.